cyhuang1230/CYHPOPImageButton/README.md

 ```

 ### 2. Add CYHPOPImageButton to your app.
-Apart from a new initailizer`init(image: UIImage)`, CYHPOPImageButton works as same as UIButton.
+Apart from a new initailizer`init(image: UIImage)`, *CYHPOPImageButton* works as same as *UIButton*.

+*CYHPOPImageButton* will accommodate itself to the size of the UIImage you provided.

 ```swift
 let btn = CYHPOPImageButton(image: UIIMAGE_VARIABLE)
 view.addSubview(btn)
 ```

-### That's All!
+### 3. That's All!

 ## Author

 Hi!
-I'm Chien-Yu Huang, currently studying CS in National Chiao Tung University(NCTU;國立交通大學), Taiwan.
+I'm Chien-Yu Huang, currently studying CS in National Chiao Tung University (NCTU; 國立交通大學), Taiwan.

-This is my first open source project, feel free to contact me `bigexplorations+CYHPOPImageButton[at]gmail.com`!
+This is my first open source project, feel free to contact me at `denny.cyhuang1230[at]gmail.com`!
 Thanks :)

 ## License